Database-Project-2021/scalablerunner/README.md

 python -m unittest tests.test_all
 ```

-If you only want to test some specific module, ex: ``runner.SSH`` module, you can run like this.
+If you only want to test some specific module, ex: ``scalablerunner.SSH`` module, you can run like this.

 ```bash
 python -m unittest tests.test_all.TestSSH
 ```

-Or even only test on specific function, like ``runner.SSH.put``, you can run
+Or even only test on specific function, like ``scalablerunner.SSH.put``, you can run

 ```bash
 python -m unittest tests.test_all.TestSSH.test_put